CasparComputer/meta-confirm/README.md

 Each published version of meta-confirm is tested with currently-supported versions of Node.
 (LTS versions.)
 Long-term Support schedules are published by the Node.js Foundation Release Working Group [here](https://github.com/nodejs/Release).

-meta-confirm may continue to work on older versions of Node.js indefinately; but we do not test, nor recommend that you use older versions.
+meta-confirm may continue to work on older versions of Node.js indefinately; but we do not test nor recommend that you use older versions.

 To see which versions of Node we test on, in both Windows and Linux environments, see our [Travis-CI build record](https://travis-ci.org/CasparComputer/meta-confirm).